lukebrider-woolard-cgi/known-world-encyclopaedia/lore/General Lore/Types of Creatures.md

 - Shattered - possessed corpses that have been hideously altered and reformed into deadly ambushers - usually found in cold climates where the bodies do not readily decompose.
 - Deathgaze Priests - lesser demon lieutenants that can project a debilitating aura and can render mortals unconscious with a single glance.
 - Flayers - warrior demons devoted to the Harbinger Ragellus.
 They wield deadly weapons and often form the primary foot soldier ranks of demonic armies.
+- Incubi and Succubi - demons devoted to the Harbinger Nuxille that seduce mortals so that their souls can be possessed.
 #### Greater Demons
 Demons formed by the consumption of multiple souls.

 **Notable Examples:**
-- Besiegers - living artillery platforms that hurl hellfire, corrosive bile, or pestilent fog projectiles from their gapping jaws.
+- Besiegers - living artillery platforms that hurl hellfire, corrosive bile, or pestilent fog projectiles from their gaping jaws.
 - Infernal Constructs - mechanical monstrosities created in the material plane and then animated by a greater demon.
 #### The Harbingers
 The commanders of the demonic hordes.
 Each represents negative, destructive, or otherwise sinful domains, and so their names have become curse words in the Known World.